Since a fireplace chimney deals with fire and smoke, a damaged or broken chimney part can cause problems or even prove to be dangerous.

 Masonry chimneys are those old age-old chimneys made from brick and mortar.
-The factory-made chimney, unlike the traditional setting where the fireplace and chimney are separate, is a one-piece entity with the chimney attached to the fireplace.
+Unlike the traditional setting where the fireplace and chimney are separate, the factory-made chimney is a one-piece entity with the chimney attached to the fireplace.

 Our focus today would be on the anatomy of a masonry chimney and the basic parts that award it such high functionality and durability (We’ll only consider parts that are paramount to the efficient working and safety of the fireplace chimney).